tom-beer/academic-kickstart/content/post/deep-scientific-discovery/index.md

 projects: []
 ---
 This post will summarize the main points in our recent work - [Using Deep Networks for Scientific Discovery in Physiological Signals](https://arxiv.org/abs/2008.10936), which ~~will be~~ was presented at the 2020 Machine Learning for Healthcare Conference.
+Code for the framework and experiments can be found [here](https://github.com/tom-beer/deep-scientific-discovery).

 ---